 There is no reason to handicap a horse that has no chance to win.
 You don’t need to look at its speed figures, nor do you need to compare its pace to other horses.
 Once the horse has been scratched off of your list of contenders, don’t give it a second glance.

 Sure, there are going to be times when you miss a winner by picking losers first.
 Such is the nature of horse racing.
 But you only need a few big priced horses when betting this way to make a profit.
 Why not take a moment and sign up with one of our recommended online racebooks today?
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 You can test out this method for yourself while betting on your computer, phone, or tablet.